 Based on the number of shares outstanding as of September 30, 2009, upon the completion of this offering, 64,393,969 shares of common stock will be outstanding, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options or warrants.
-Of the outstanding shares, 12,000,000 shares sold in this offering will be freely tradable, except that any shares acquired by our affiliates, as that term is defined in Rule 144 under the Securities Act, in this offering may only be sold in compliance with the limitations described below.
+The 12,500,000 shares to be sold in this offering (including 393,730 shares sold in connection with option and warrant exercise) will be freely tradable, except that any shares acquired by our affiliates, as that term is defined in Rule 144 under the Securities Act, in this offering may only be sold in compliance with the limitations described below.

-The remaining 52,393,969 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below.
+The remaining 52,287,699 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below.
 Following the expiration of the lock-up period, all shares will be eligible for resale in compliance with Rule 144 or Rule 701 to the extent such shares have been released from any repurchase option that we may hold.
 "Restricted securities" as defined under Rule 144 were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
 These shares may be sold in the public market only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act.